Moggill

 Frequently Asked Questions - Infrastructure

-Key infrastructure and planning changes likely to influence Moggill include: Citiswich Business Park Expansion (Construction); Bundamba Energy Storage Facility (Proposed); Goodna Central Mixed Use Development (Planning); Bundamba Industrial Precinct Upgrade (Construction); and Australia Post Parcel Facility (Completed).
+Key infrastructure and planning changes likely to influence the suburb of Moggill include: Citiswich Business Park Expansion (Construction); Bundamba Energy Storage Facility (Proposed); Goodna Central Mixed Use Development (Planning); Bundamba Industrial Precinct Upgrade (Construction); and Australia Post Parcel Facility (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

-Moggill ranks in the top 20% nationally for infrastructure development, reflecting exceptional investment activity compared to similar areas across the country.
+The suburb of Moggill ranks in the top 20% nationally for infrastructure development, reflecting exceptional investment activity compared to similar areas across the country.

 Goodna Central Mixed Use Development